Package 'gratis'

 seed

-Either NULL or an integer that will be used in a call to set.seed before simulating the time series.
-The default, NULL, will not change the random generator state.
+Either NULL or an integer that will be used in a call to set.seed() before simulating the time series.
+The default, NULL, leaves the random number generator state unchanged.

 n.start